twentyOne2x/attnmarkets/README.md

 7. **Indexer & Monitoring** *(crates: `protocol/crates/attn_indexer`, `attn_api`)*: The indexer ingests CreatorVault/Splitter/StableVault/RewardsVault events to serve `/v1/governance`, supply charts, and rewards pages.
 Alert escalation/AMM feeds will follow once the swap program ships.

 ## Onboarding User Flow
-1. Through the UI, the sponsor (creator, business, or DAO) hooks the attn program to their existing Squads vault, else creates the CreatorVault PDA (Squads 2-of-2: sponsor+attn) and submits the Pump.fun CTO request to name the PDA as the new fee authority.
+1. Through the UI, the sponsor (creator, business, or DAO) hooks the attn program to their existing Squads vault, else creates the CreatorVault PDA (Squads 2-of-2: sponsor+attn) and—if migrating a Pump.fun token—submits the CTO request to name the PDA as the new fee authority.
+Other launchpads follow the same template once fee rights are portable.
-2. Pump executes `set_creator`, redirecting fees into the CreatorVault PDA.
+2. Once the originating platform (e.g., Pump.fun) executes the authority handoff, revenues flow into the CreatorVault PDA.
 Set **`CreatorVault.admin` to a Squads Safe with members `{creator, attn}` and threshold `2`**; optionally set an `emergency_admin` Squads Safe.
-Financing flows toggle the vault lock via `lock_collateral` / `unlock_collateral` (auto-expiring at maturity) so the creator keeps unilateral `withdraw_fees` access whenever no obligation is outstanding; all other admin ops (pause, config) require both creator and attn signatures via Squads.
+Financing flows toggle the vault lock via `lock_collateral` / `unlock_collateral` (auto-expiring at maturity) so the sponsor keeps unilateral `withdraw_fees` access whenever no obligation is outstanding; all other admin ops (pause, config) require both sponsor and attn signatures via Squads.
 3. Users mint SY, then split into PT + YT via Splitter.
 4. Fees stream into the vault; YT holders redeem yield directly or route it into `attnUSD`.
 A configured SOL slice (zero by default) funds RewardsVault so `attnUSD` stakers earn SOL outside the stablecoin NAV.
 Splitter CPIs into CreatorVault for both minting and fee transfers to keep mint authority centralised.
-5. After maturity, PT holders redeem remaining Pump tokens/fees and can roll into a fresh tranche.
+5. After maturity, PT holders redeem remaining token/fee balances and can roll into a fresh tranche.

 ## MVP Deliverables
 - CreatorVault onboarding flow + SY mint deployed to Solana devnet with CLI support.